 Although, again, the expense of running Waymo isn’t disclosed by Alphabet, The Information reported in March 2019 that Waymo allegedly may seek outside capital from automakers at some point.

-It’s also working on an unmanned-traffic management platform to safely route drones through the sky.
+It’s also working on an unmanned-traffic management platform to route drones through the sky.
 The company made headlines when it delivered medicine, dog food, and candy bars to farmers in Australia in 2014, and then again when it delivered burritos to Virginia Tech students in 2016.

 Alphabet folded Chronicle into the company’s Google Cloud service.

-For several years, Nest operated separately from Google, but in early 2018, Alphabet announced that it was rolling Nest into Google Home and marketing all Google home devices under the Google Nest brand, such as:
+For many years, Nest operated separately from Google, but in early 2018, Alphabet announced that it was rolling Nest into Google Home and marketing all Google home devices under the Google Nest brand, such as: